History of Indigenous Australians: Self-determination

-Later debates about their history and contemporary status
+1990 to present

 In 1992, the Australian High Court handed down its decision in the Mabo Case, declaring the previous legal concept of terra nullius to be invalid and recognising the pre-colonial land interests of First Nations people within Australia's common law.
 The Prime Minister Paul Keating praised the decision, saying it "establishes a fundamental truth, and lays the basis for justice".
-Native title doctrine was eventually codified in statute by the Keating Government in the Native Title Act 1993.
+Native title doctrine was eventually codified in statute by the Keating government in the Native Title Act 1993.
 This recognition enabled further litigation for Indigenous land rights in Australia.
+By 2021, Indigenous Australians had exclusive or shared title to about 54% of the Australian land mass.

 In 1998, as the result of the 1997 Bringing Them Home report on the forced removal of Indigenous children from their families, a National Sorry Day was instituted, to acknowledge the wrong that had been done to Indigenous families.
 Many politicians, from both sides of the house, participated, with the notable exception of the Prime Minister, John Howard, stating that he "did not subscribe to the black armband view of history".
 In 2008, Prime Minister Kevin Rudd made a formal apology for the Stolen Generations.

-In 1999 a referendum was held to change the Australian Constitution to include a preamble that, amongst other topics, recognised the occupation of Australia by Indigenous Australians prior to British Settlement.
+In 1999 a referendum was held to change the Australian Constitution to include a preamble that, amongst other topics, recognised the occupation of Australia by Indigenous Australians prior to British settlement.
 This referendum was defeated, though the recognition of Indigenous Australians in the preamble was not a major issue in the referendum discussion, and the preamble question attracted minor attention compared to the question of becoming a republic.